hustcer/nushell.github.io/.ebook-pub/commands/str_substring.md

 # str substring

-**version**: 0.93.0
+**version**: 0.100.1

 ## **usage**:

 Get part of a string.
-Note that the start is included but the end is excluded, and that the first character of a string is index 0.
+Note that the first character of a string is index 0.

 ## Signature